ibm-cloud-docs/databases-for-postgresql/getting-started.md

 You won't be able to connect an application to the service until provisioning has completed.
 {: .tip}

 ## Step 2.
-Clone the Hello World sample app from Github
+Clone the Hello World sample app from GitHub

 Clone the Hello World app to your local environment from your terminal by using the following command: